Employment rights for employees

 Support such as that provided by Acas is available to help you submit and progress your claim.

-Specialist employment lawyers (such as those at Monaco Solicitors – see below) can advise you on whether you have a legal case and also help you with drafting the legal aspects of your tribunal claim application, such as the details of your claim.
+Specialist employment lawyers (such as those at Monaco Solicitors – see below) can advise you on whether you have a legal case and also help you with drafting the legal aspects of your tribunal claim application, such as the details of your claim and how much compensation you should be seeking.

 Whatever you do, it’s really important to seek advice early, as there are strict time limits for making claims to a tribunal.